chumarjamil/cloudforge/README.md

 - [Tailscale Terraform Fargate](https://blog.bossylobster.com/2022/08/tailscale-terraform-fargate.html)

 ### Sonarqube setup (Development)
-Based on this [sonarqube documentation](https://docs.sonarqube.org/latest/setup-and-upgrade/install-the-server/) we've used to deploy sonarqube using terraform to ECS cluster, and after its installed, this is the next step you must do.
+Based on this [sonarqube documentation](https://docs.sonarqube.org/latest/setup-and-upgrade/install-the-server/) I've used to deploy sonarqube using terraform to ECS cluster, and after its installed, this is the next step you must do.

-- go to installed sonarqube on this [url](https://dev-sq1125.test.com/) or to your specified domain, to setup initial user.
+- go to installed sonarqube to your specified domain, to setup initial user.
 - after setup initial user, login with that user.
 - start scanning your applications, the sonarqube ui will guide you.